 For over 65 years the downtown Edmonton location of Days Painting Supplies, has been serving customers from all areas of the city with relatively quick and convenient access to our central location.
 In recent years with the development of downtown Edmonton, our customers have expressed concern about how non traffic friendly downtown has become, with City Hall more concerned about arenas, tall buildings and bike lanes than parking, traffic delays and the locally owned downtown business’s located there.
 The last straw for our downtown location was served in September 2019 with notice from the City of Edmonton to vacate the property to make way for the Downtown to Lewis Estates LRT line.
 Although there were other locations in Downtown Edmonton for us to move to, we believe that the surface level LRT on the route that the City of Edmonton council has selected will forever ruin downtown Edmonton for traffic, as the other surface level LRT’s in Edmonton have clearly shown.

 In the spring of 2020 we will be relocating to Inglewood, just northwest of the downtown area to a building at 12225-118 Avenue.
 Our new home features ample free parking, and easy access from 118 Avenue or 123 Street.
 Just minutes from downtown and easily accessed from the south via Groat Road, and from the North via the Yellowhead and 121 Street (formerly Bush Pilot Road).

 Good bye downtown Edmonton, you were a great home to us for 65 years, and we look forward to continue providing our tradition of quality products and unsurpassed customer service, in the Inglewood neighborhood.

-We are Moving!
-Our Downtown location (10733-104 Ave) will be Relocating to our new location 12225-118 Avenue, Effective March 16, 2020.
-(Tentative date) Please look for us at our new location which features easy access and plenty of free parking.
+We Have Moved!
+Our Downtown location (10733-104 Ave) relocated to our new location 12225-118 Avenue, Effective March 16, 2020.
+Please look for us at our new location which features easy access and plenty of free parking.